benchmark-urbanism/cityseer-api/docs/src/pages/intro.md

 # any networkX MultiGraph with 'x' and 'y' node attributes will do
 # here we'll use the cityseer mock module to generate an example networkX graph
 import networkx as nx
-from cityseer.tools import mock, graphs, plot
+from cityseer.tools import mock, graphs, plot, io

 G = mock.mock_graph()
 print(G)